Fat Mike: Personal life

 Burkett lives in Las Vegas, Nevada.

 He and his wife Erin divorced in 2010 after 18 years of marriage.
 They have a daughter named Darla.
 In October 2009, Mike appeared in the documentary The Other F Word, an analysis of punk rock fatherhood.

 Fat Mike formerly owned a gastropub-style restaurant in the Park Slope neighborhood of Brooklyn, New York City called Thistle Hill Tavern.
-He has been into BDSM for years: he has had a dungeon in his house.
+He has been into BDSM for years, and has had a dungeon in his house.
 Fat Mike has numerous tattoos, including one on his left arm that features a golfing dominatrix and her bound caddy.
 When discussing the NOFX song "Fuck Euphemism", for which he wrote the lyrics, he discussed how he describes himself as queer: "I live a BDSM lifestyle and I'm a crossdresser, so it did bother me when people were calling me a cis male.
 I like the whole thing of defining yourself using your own terms, because I'm a punk rocker first, and then a submissive crossdressing male.
 The transgender community and the gay community are taking a stance on how we want to be known, and I'm going to be known as a certain way."

 Fat Mike announced his engagement to adult film actress Soma Snakeoil on January 28, 2014.
 Mike and Soma separated August 2017.

 He has been vocal about assisting with his terminally ill mother's death, describing the episode in a song called "La Pieta" which is featured in NOFX's audiobook version of The Hepatitis Bathtub and Other Stories.

 In 2014, Burkett started Fatale, a brand of panties marketed towards men.